 If you are a fan of the Original Six-era National Hockey League history, then March 18 is the date for you.
 Plenty of memories were made in Montreal, Boston, Detroit and Chicago over the years.
-Plus, some Hall of Famers put up some great performances over the years.
+Plus, some Hall of Famers put up some great performances over the years and a couple of Anaheim Ducks’ rookies made some history as well.
 Let’s take our daily trip back through the decades to see the best this date has brought us.

 Montreal Canadiens: The Leaders in Making History